 When safety planning it is important to think about the pros and cons of any action.
 A strategy may work for some survivors but not others.
 Each survivor is an expert on their relationship and it is important to choose what will work for them and keep them safe.
-To talk through options with an advocate, call 1-844-762-8483 or click on the chat now icon on this page, daily from 7 a.m. to 10 p.m.
+To talk through options with an advocate, call 1-844-762-8483 or click on the chat now icon on this page.
+Advocates are available 24/7.

 Below are some options to consider when safety planning.